Donald Trump Reportedly Called Former Yankees Star Alex Rodriguez For Input On Handling Coronavirus Outbreak

-Donald Trump reportedly sought advice on how to handle the coronavirus from an unlikely source — baseball legend Alex Rodriguez.
+Donald Trump reportedly sought feedback on his handling of the coronavirus from an unlikely source — baseball legend Alex Rodriguez.

 A new report from ABC News producer John Santucci claimed that Trump called the former New York Yankees star to get his thoughts on how the White House is responding to the COVID-19 outbreak.
 Santucci wrote on Twitter that Trump took some time to speak to A-Rod along with a number of other calls this week.